Best Places to Visit near Osaka Castle

 Osaka Castle

 Osaka Castle is one of the main tourist attractions and for good reasons.
-The impressive castle is beautifully located, standing out from the the city’s skyline on the east.
-The greenery that surrounds the castle is also a welcome escape from the concrete buildings and large crowd of people of downtown Osaka.
-You can enter the castle and enjoy the modern interior and the view from the top or admire the looks from the castle from the outside walking on the park grounds, or both!
+The impressive castle is beautifully located, standing out from the city’s skyline on the east.
+The greenery that surrounds the castle is also a welcome escape from the concrete buildings and the large crowd of people of downtown Osaka.
+You can enter the castle and enjoy the modern interior and the view from the top or admire the looks of the castle from the outside walking on the park grounds, or both!
 We recommend you reserve a full morning or afternoon for your visit!

 Osaka Castle